inject1337dotdll/csfv/README.md

 Overview

-This Python script provides functionality for generating and verifying checksum files using various hash functions.
+Comprehensive SFV provides functionality for generating and verifying checksum files using various hash functions.
 It supports both cryptographic and non-cryptographic hash functions, including CRC32, CRC64, MD5, SHA-256, SHA-384, SHA-512, SHA3-256, SHA3-384, SHA3-512, BLAKE2b, and BLAKE2s.
 The script generates a .csfv file containing checksums for files in a specified directory or for a single file.
 It also verifies files against an existing .csfv file and logs the results.
 Features

     Generate Checksums: Create a .csfv file with checksums for files using the selected hash type.